-- Income Support - income-based Jobseeker's Allowance (pages 46 to 47) - income-related Employment and Support Allowance (pages 30 to 37) - the Guarantee Credit part of Pension Credit (page 104) - Universal Credit (pages 38 to 45) or tax credits if you meet certain criteria.
+- Income Support - income-based Jobseeker's Allowance - income-related Employment and Support Allowance - the Guarantee Credit part of Pension Credit - Universal Credit or tax credits if you meet certain criteria.

 You are also eligible if you are under the age of 20 and the dependent of someone getting one of the benefits listed above.